jupyterlab/benchmarks/docs/source/measures/experiments.md

 # Experiments

-[Experiments](https://github.com/jupyterlab/benchmarks/tree/master/experiments) to find the root cause of the issues.
+The [experiments](https://github.com/jupyterlab/benchmarks/tree/master/experiments) folder contains code useful to find the root cause of the issues.

 ## Editor Comparison

-Comparison for `DOMContentLoaded` (seconds) for 1000 editors.
+We compare for different editor technologies the time (in seconds) needed to receive the `DOMContentLoaded` event for 1000 editors.

 - 1000 JupyterLab Cells: 50 seconds.
 - 1000 JupyterLab Cells in a Lumino BoxPanel: 10 seconds for DOMContentLoaded, cells are only shown after 140 seconds.